midl-dev/tezos-snapshot-generator/README.md

 ## Features

-* runs a Kubernetes full node with "full" storage mode
+* runs a Kubernetes full node with [history mode](https://tezos.gitlab.io/user/history_modes.html) "full"
 * leverages the Kubernetes Persistent Volume Snapshot feature: takes a snapshot of the storage at filesystem level before generating the Tezos snapshot
 * runs the snapshot generation job on a configurable cron schedule, for both "full" and "rolling" modes
 * generates markdown metadata and a Jekyll static webpage describing the snapshots